SanjitPingili/QuizAppIOS/README.md

 - `mongodb+srv://quizAppMobileUser:xkLaBBaa1dTsZuX8@quizappdb.7ltdg.mongodb.net/test`

 ## Fall 2022 Team Memebrs
-- Neha Lalani
+- Neha Lalani - Frontend Team
-- Aahan Kerawala
+- Aahan Kerawala - Frontend Team
-- Sakshi Deshpande
+- Sakshi Deshpande - Frontend Team
-- Zhen Hong Tan
+- Zhen Hong Tan - Backend Team
-- Sabina Ajjan
+- Sabina Ajjan - Backend Team
-- Devang Ajmera
+- Devang Ajmera - Backend Team

 ## [Figma Link to Wireframing](https://www.figma.com/file/QxqNtFrd8C7XOSHJsooLfQ/SWIFT-App-Protype?node-id=0%3A1&t=qOEb56QCIo9ARpFr-0)

+## NewAppApp
+- Loads the Log In page

+## LogIn
+- Log in presents a log in page to the user which allows them to enter a valid username and password to access the app.
+It then presents a menu to the user where they are able to choose from multiple options such as settings, flashcards, quizzes, saved questions, and progress.
+This file also contains a large portion of the flashcard code which is part of the multiple options presented to the user.

+## QuizView
+- Loads the quiz content and the functionality of the flashcard such as flipping the flashcard.